 For example, when traditional debit and credit cards are used during weekends or holidays, the transactions are batched to be committed on the next business cycle.

 These batched transactions all count against your available credit or debit balance immediately - which avoids the double spending problem.
 Should the purchases made during off hours get lost before the batch is committed, then you would be able to double-spend.

-Payment protection is available thanks to databases with the ACID attribute.
+Traditional payment systems' protection is made available thanks to databases which carry the ACID attribute.

 ACID stands for Atomicity, Consistency, Isolation and Durability and most professional relational databases are ACID compliant.

 Atomicity means that transactions either complete successfully or fail completely.
 There must be no in-between state for an Acid transaction.
 In case of a point of sales transaction, this property guarantees that a purchase will either go well and your checking account will be debited, or it won't happen at all.

 There is no way for a debit card transaction to go half way and make your balance unknown.
 Thus, credit and debit card transactions either fail and show a message on the point of sale machine, or they go through and print a receipt.

 Consistency means that the state of your account will be valid after a transaction happens.
 This guarantees that transactions can happen one after another correctly, always guaranteeing the correct balance and debited amount on your account.